ruslanmv/cloudrecovery/README.md

 * fast iteration mode
 * still validated by policy engine
-* should be enabled only in explicitly configured environments
+* enable only in explicitly configured environments

 ---